ovh/docs/pages/platform/data-processing/30_HOWTO_activate_project/guide.en-ie.md

 ![Data Processing Contract](images/welcome.png){.thumbnail}

-To activate the service on the selected cloud project, you will have to read and agree to the terms and conditions by checking the related checkbox.
-The `submit my first processing job`{.action} button will then become clickable, activating the service for your cloud project.
+To activate the service on the selected cloud project, click on the `Start my first job`{.action} button.

 ## Activating the OVHcloud Data Processing service: What does it mean for you?